-The ID-One Cosmo V7-n is part of the Oberthur family of cryptographic modules called ID-One Cosmo V7.
-Modules within this family share the same functionalities and the description of the ID-One Cosmo V7 in the remainder of this document applies to all versions including the "-n" subject to this validation.
+The ID-One Cosmo V7-n Lite is part of the Oberthur family of cryptographic modules called ID-One Cosmo V7.
+Modules within this family share the same functionalities except that the "Lite" version does not support the AES algorithm, nor does it support contactless communication.

+In the remainder of this document, the name "ID-One Cosmo V7" is used to refer to specification that are generic to the family and therefore applicable to the "Lite" version subject to this validation.